bharat22122006/backend-beginner-roadmap.md/docs/react/building-your-app/installing-a-dependency.md

 Congratulations, brave apprentice!
 You have delved into the secrets of installing dependencies and wielded the magic of `react-icons`.
 But fear not, for this is just the beginning of your journey.

 Explore the vast magical repository of `npm`, and discover new spells to enhance your creations.
 Unravel the mysteries of more complex dependencies and conquer the challenges that lie ahead.

-Remember, the quest of a developer is a never-ending adventure, filled with wonder, excitement, and endless possibilities.

-May your code be bug-free, and your creativity know no bounds.
-Onwards to new magical horizons!